ZigzagAwaka/LegendWeathers/zigzag.legendweathers/README.md

 ##

 ### Compatibility with other mods
 - The Majora Moon Weather only works on planets **that have time**.
+Also, it is not recommended to spawn it manually mid-game.
 - It comes with a **custom fog volume** that  dynamically changes the sky's color over time.
 Some *visual bugs* related to the sky and fogs can happen on some modded moons depending on how they were made.
 - The Majora Moon position in the sky is automatically determined but can be manually adjusted on specific planets for better placement.
-If you think the actual placement is not visually good, you can report the moon's name so I can improve the placement on this specific moon.
+If you think the actual placement is not visually good, you can report the moon's name so I can improve the position on this specific moon.

 ### Contact & Feedback
 If you want to suggest new features, report issues or simply contact me please go to the mod release page in the [modding discord](https://discord.gg/XeyYqRdRGC) or post a [github issue](https://github.com/ZigzagAwaka/LegendWeathers).